mmvih/SMP_Pipeline/README.md

 # SMP_Pipeline
-Uses the Segmentation Model Toolkit to train Multiple Models
+Uses the Segmentation Model Toolkit to train Multiple Models Can visualize an overview of the workflow at https://wipp-ui.ci.aws.labshare.org/wipp/workflows/detail/62aa2d1b2550ca495c29b145

 ## Get the Data in Working Directory
 Tissuenet's NPZ directory can be downloaded from https://datasets.deepcell.org/data